Winter Cycling – there’s no such thing as bad weather, just the wrong clothing

 49. Ride Less – Oh my dear Lord, what have I just written.
 Before you think I’ve taken leave of my senses, this is simply a reflection of the reality of the poor weather you are likely to face in winter.
 So instead of trying to get out two, three or four times a week, aim for fewer rides and enjoy those as much as you normally do.

 50. Use Turbo Trainers or Rollers – There are days when the roads are simply too dangerous, due to ice or frost.
 These are the times when turbo trainers come into their own and allow you to keep cycling.
+Read our review on the best indoor bike trainers for more info.

 51. Cycle Indoors – Another option to rollers or trainers, is to cycle indoors in your local velodrome.
 British velodromes are available in England (London, Manchester, Derby), Scotland (Glasgow) and Wales (Newport) so whilst they aren’t necessarily local, they are within a couple of hours of most cyclists.
 Taster sessions are available if you haven’t ridden on the track before, and are a great way to experience something different in the so-called off-season.